Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 The Cloud Map is a 2D texture in LatLong layout (sometimes called Cylindrical or Equirectangular) that contains cloud color in the RGB channel and cloud coverage in the alpha channel.
 If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.
-In that case, it is recommended to set the **Wrap Mode** to **Clamp** in the texture import settings to avoid artifacts above the horizon.

 <a name="CustomizingFlowmap"></a>